FanWangEcon/CodeDynaAsset/README.md

 # 2. The Risky + Safe Asset Problem (AKZ)

 Two endogenous assets, one safe one risky.
-Risky asset could be stock or constant return to scale, or physical capital investment with depreciation and decreasing return to scale.
-Income is endogenous to risky investment choices and safe savings choices.
+Risky asset could be stock with constant return to scale, or physical capital investment with depreciation and decreasing return to scale.
 Note that the utility function is CRRA, however, households do not have constant share of risky investment for any wealth (cash-on-hand) levels when risky asset has decreasing return to scale and when shock is highly persistent.

-There are more analytical ways of solving the base version types of problems that would be potentially very quick.
-Here we stick to using this grid based solution algorithm which allows for some flexibility in having non-differentiable and non-continuous solution objective functions, allowing for the inclusion of arbitrary fixed costs and easy inclusion of additional discrete choices.
-The grid based solution algorithm now with 2 endogenous choices and states is dramatically more computationally intensive to solve at high accuracy.
+There are more analytical ways of solving the basic version of this problem.
+Here we stick to using this grid based solution algorithm which allows for flexibly solving non-differentiable and non-continuous problems.
+The grid based solution algorithm now with 2 endogenous choices and states requires exponentially more computation time than the ak model.
 Here I provide three solution algorithms that parallel the three provided for the *az* model earlier.

-In this section, we explicitly solve for the two assets choices jointly.
-In section 3, I significantly increase the accuracy by solving the problem in two stages.
+In this section, I explicitly solve for the two asset choices jointly.
+In section 3, I significantly increase the accuracy of the solution by solving the problem in two stages at very high speed.

 ## 2.1 Main Optimization Solution Files (AKZ)